Adventure is out there, and our dogs make it better.

 Skijoring has roots in dog sledding traditions, though no one is sure exactly how it all began.
 Here’s a high-level timeline of some important moments:

-You can find pet-owner teams enjoying modern dog skijoring in any environment that gets enough snow.
+You can find pet-owner teams enjoying modern dog skijoring in any environment that gets enough snow in the winter months.

-Many hobbyists have embraced skijoring for a few reasons:
+Many hobbyists have embraced skijoring as a fun activity for a few reasons:

 Recreational skijoring typically uses a classic skiing technique (similar to walking) that might vary from team to team.
 There are no hard-and-fast rules to casually enjoy the sport!